leloykun/leloykun.github.io/content/ponder/test-time-regression/index.md

 ![](inner-opt.png#center)

-And with more modern optimizers, such as Shampoo/SOAP/PSGD, you can actually think of this as a three-layer optimization process because:
+And with more modern optimizers, such as Shampoo/PSGD, you can actually think of this as a three-layer optimization process because:

-1. The optimizer is also trying to learn the geometry of the loss landscape by adjusting the gradient preconditioners.
+3. The optimizer is also trying to learn the geometry of the loss landscape by adjusting the gradient preconditioners.

 ## Deriving linear attention Mechanisms from first principles

-If the "inner model" is optimizing something, which loss function is it trying to minimize?

-Again, we need to make another design decision.
-But in general, we want to minimize the "distance" between:
+If the "inner model" is optimizing something, then what is it optimizing?
+Again, we need to make another design decision here on which loss function to use.
+But which one is the most appropriate?

-$$model(key) \Leftrightarrow value$$
+To simulate associative recall, we want the model to learn a mapping from the keys to the values.
+In other words, we want to learn a function:

+$$M : \text{key} \rightarrow \text{value}$$

+Thus, we need to define a distance metric between the model's prediction and the actual value:

+$$\text{loss}_M(\text{key}, \text{value}) = \text{distance}(M(\text{key}), \text{value})$$

 Question is, how do we define this "distance"?